30 July 2018

 You can have a peace of mind when it comes to withdrawing money from an ATM with your debit card within the Euro zone: no extra fees will be charged.
 Are you withdrawing money with your credit card, then it’ll cost you.
 At ING, we charge a fixed fee of 4.96 euro per withdrawal, plus 1 per cent of the withdrawn amount.

-Conclusion: within the Euro zone it is much more advantageous to collect money with your debit card, as no extra fees apply.
+Conclusion: within the Euro zone it is much more advantageous to collect money with your debit card.

 2. Paying in store, within the Euro zone